-At the Indiana University Department of Physical Medicine and Rehabilitation (PM&R), we are very excited about our programs, both clinical and educational.
-Our patient programs cover all aspects of PM&R.
+The IU School of Medicine Department of Physical Medicine and Rehabilitation (PM&R) programs cover all aspects of PM&R.

 Physical Medicine is the evaluation and treatment of musculoskeletal pain.
 In this role PM&R doctors treat patients with sports injuries, work injuries, trauma of all types, and diseases of the musculoskeletal system.
 Rehabilitation involves helping those with major physical impairments, such as stroke, brain injury, and spinal cord injury, often in an inpatient setting.
 In addition to the above, PM&R doctors also perform electrodiagnosis (electromyography-EMG) to diagnose diseases of the nerves and muscles such as carpal tunnel syndrome and "pinched nerves."

 Our department is affiliated with four inpatient rehabilitation centers including the Rehabilitation Hospital of Indiana, the Rehabilitation Intervention Treatment Service (Roudebush VA Hospital), the Children's Rehabilitation Unit, and the Acute Rehabilitation Unit at St, Vincent Hospital.

 Our PM&R residency program is the only PM&R residency in the State of Indiana and we have openings for three residents each year.
 The residency starts in the PGY2 year, so applicants must do a transitional internship before starting their residency.
 Several excellent transitional programs are available in central Indiana.
 One is available at Indiana University Health.
 Interviews can often be coordinated so that resident applicants may apply to both the transitional residency and our residency in one trip.